midorigd/VMTranslatorCpp/README.md

 VMConstants: Enums and processing functions for commands, segments, and operators
 VMTranslator: Drives the translation process
 main: Program entry point
-utils: Helper functions for string processing
+utils: Helper functions for string and command line argument processing

 ## Building the project